ctjong/orion/Readme.md

     Please see the [configuration](#configuration) section for more configuration options.
 4. Set up database tables based on the configuration you created using our setup script.
 The script is located at the root of the Orion module folder.
 It takes the configuration file path and the output file path as arguments.
     ```bash
-    $ node node_modules/orion-api/setup.js ./config.js ./setup.sql
+    $ node node_modules/orion-server/setup.js ./config.js ./setup.sql
     ```
     The above command will create an SQL query file named setup.sql that you can run on the database server to set up the tables.
 5. Set up **server.js** for the application entry point.
-Import Express, Orion, and the configuration module you created, and set up the application as follows:
+Import Orion and the configuration module, and set up the application as follows:
     ```js
-    var express = require('express');
-    var orion = require('orion-api');
+    var orion = require('orion-server');
     var config = require('./config');

-    var app = new express();
+    var app = orion.create(config);
-    orion.setConfig(config);
-    orion.setupApiEndpoints(app);

     // You can add more endpoints to the app object or do other things here

-    orion.startApiApp(app);
+    app.start();
     ```
 6. You're all set!
 You can now run server.js to see your app in action.
-Unless you specify a port in the startApiApp() call, you will see your app running at port 1337.
+Unless you specify a port in the start() call, you will see your app running at port 1337.
     ```bash
     $ node server.js
     ```